phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 Your results may between an hour and a day to finish depending on how busy the server is.
 (In the meantime, you should run the remaining software.)
 When you receive an email notification, follow the link provided and you can download the final models.

 When we ran our job, SWISS-MODEL did indeed use the one of the PDB entries of SARS-CoV spike protein as the template (<a href="https://www.rcsb.org/structure/6CRX" target="_blank">6crx</a>) and correctly recognized that the template was a homotrimer.
 As a result, the software predicted a complete spike protein with all three chains included.
 An image of our results along with the known structure of the spike protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> can be seen below.
 You can also <a href="../_pages/coronavirus/files/SWISS_Model.zip" download>download</a> our results.
+We will discuss how to interpret these results and in particular the `.pdb` file format when we return to the main text.

 ![image-center](../assets/images/SWISSResults.png){: .align-center}
 Structures of the SARS-CoV spike protein (PDB entry 6vxx) and the three models of the SARS-CoV-2 S protein reported by SWISS-MODEL.
 The superposed structures of all structures is shown on the right.